hashicorp/design-system/website/docs/foundations/accessibility/index.md

 ### Input labels

 All inputs should have associated labels.
-These are provided for in the design system form components, but if you build your own make sure to check for these, remembering that a `placeholder` attribute is not an acceptable substitute.
+These are built-in to the form components.
+If you need to compose custom fields using the base elements, remember that a `placeholder` attribute is not an acceptable substitute.

 ### Accessible name